duracelltomi/gtm4wp/readme.txt

 * Fix: Wrong ID parameter used tracking product variations (id instead of item_id).
 Thanks [micmaf](https://github.com/micmaf)
 * Fix: do not track add_to_cart in product lists when 'Select options' or 'View products' buttons are clicked
 * Fix: JavaScript reference error while updating cart count in WooCommerce.
 Thanks [Sakuk3](https://github.com/Sakuk3)
+* Fix: hash customerBillingEmailHash just like orderData.customer.billing.email_hash (for enhanced conversions, use the value in orderData)
 * Added: minimum required WooCommerce version (currently 5.0+) is displayed now on GTM4WP admin

 = 1.20.1 =